tn5421/tn5421.github.io/README.md

 # tn5421.github.io

-This is my homepage.
+This is my homepage, which is currently host to the BvS Wiki!
 Welcome!

 ## Usage

-Open [My Blog](https://tn5421.github.io/index.html) in your web browser.
+Open [BvS Wiki](https://tn5421.github.io/index.html) in your web browser.

 ## Contributing